InfectedDuck/A-Real-Time-Messanger-Using-Flask/README.md

-A real time messanger using a flask websockets, not ended
+A real time messanger using a flask websockets, uses database and routes to create different rooms for different users and also other features like searching user by name, texting them, etc. not ended